 Black Pudding and Scotch Eggs in Britain

-I ate a lot of black pudding and scotch eggs while living in the UK and they are two of the things I miss the most from my day-to-day life there.
+I ate a lot of black pudding and scotch eggs while living in the UK, two of the things I miss the most in my daily life there.

 Seafood Chowder in Ireland

-As you can imagine, it was chilly during the winter months.
-I was also quite a broke student at the time.
-So most of my meals consisted of inexpensive bowls of soup.
-And as I journeyed down the west coast of the country, I took to sampling seafood chowder when I could, hoping to find the creamiest, most delicious chowder of them all.
+I've road-tripped around Ireland twice, once in the winter and once in early autumn.
+It was chilly during the winter months, and I was also quite a broke student then, so most of my meals consisted of inexpensive soup bowls.
+As I journeyed down the country's west coast, I took a sample of seafood chowder when I could, hoping to find the creamiest, most delicious chowder of all.

 I stumbled upon the jackpot in the small town of Dingle, in the southwest of the country.
 This was around seven years ago, but I can still close my eyes and imagine the taste of that chowder on my lips to this day.